TejaswiniArumalla/Git-GitHubStart/README.md

 # Git-GitHubStart
 This is for learning purpose.
+Trying to understand Git.